 Life goes on for the emigrants turned immigrants turned settlers.
 Midway through the third book, we find out about Robert and Arvid.
-They never reached California.
-Arvid died from drinking poisoned water after getting lost on the trail.
-Robert ended up in Nebraska with a Swede who came over on the Charlotta.
+They never reached California!
+Arvid died from drinking poison water, while Robert ended up in Nebraska with a Swede who came over on the Charlotta.

 After four years, Robert returns to Karl Oskar's and Kristina's farm.
 He has Arvid's watch and a sum of money which he gives to his brother.
 Karl Oskar is suspicious.
 Did he find gold?
 Where is Arvid?
 Robert has changed.
 His health is gone, and he is disillusioned.
 He sees the folly of gold fever.

-The Settlers goes through 1860 as Minnesota attains statehood.
-Kristina resigns herself to life in America.
+The Settlers goes through 1860.
+Minnesota attains statehood, and Kristina resigns herself to life in America.

 THE LAST LETTER HOME by Vilhelm Moberg

-When the Civil War begins, Karl Oskar tries to join the Union army.
-He is rejected because of a bad leg.
+The Civil War begins, and Karl Oskar tries to join the Union army.
+He is rejected because of his bad leg.
 Kristina is relieved as she opposes war in general.

 Karl Oskar's loss causes him to retreat within himself.
 He raises four sons and two daughters alone.
-Old age follows.
+Old age follows!
 So do grandchildren.
 The Swedish settlers begin to lose their character, intermarrying to create a race of Americans.
-Melting pot!
+The melting pot!